Skip to Content

 We also include information on the best places to stay each night, as well as lots of practical tips.
 At the bottom of this article, you will find a map to help you plan your trip – it indicates all the places mentioned in this guide.

-PRO TIP: Reserve your accommodations in advance, especially in the rural areas!
+PRO TIP: Reserve your accommodations in advance, especially in rural areas!
 For example, there are just a few hotels close to Jokulsarlon Glacier Lagoon, so book those asap.
 For a truly unique experience, check out this floating tent on a glacial lagoon (summer months only!).

 READ ALSO: Where to Stay in Reykjavik

-!!!
+• Best Time to Visit: This self-drive tour is best between May and September.
 Visiting Iceland in summer or in winter is like traveling to two different countries.
-So you can’t just rely on a summer itinerary if traveling during the winter months… If you are visiting Iceland between October and April, please see our detailed Iceland winter itinerary for one week – it covers all the best places in one week, taking into account shorter days, (even more) unpredictable weather, and winter-specific activities.
+If you’re visiting between October and April, check out our detailed Iceland winter itinerary for one week; it takes into account shorter days, unpredictable weather, and winter-specific activities.

 Good to know: There are many ways to plan a 7-day trip in Iceland and driving times and distances will highly depend on what you choose to do and where you stay each day.